 Rough and tumble play, playing in ball pits and sensory toys (such as a body sock) can be helpful for those with proprioception needs.

 Supporting social communication & interaction

 Our children often need support in relation to processing language and social interaction.
 A speech and language therapist can assess a child’s communication and interaction skills and make detailed recommendations.
-The Social Thinking website is useful place to start, along with our helpful webinar on this topic – a few top tips are shared below:
+Our helpful webinar on this topic is useful place to start – a few top tips are shared below:

 Approaching behaviour that challenges

-The helpful approaches outlined above are often very effective, and the frequency or intensity of meltdowns usually subside.
-However, meltdowns (best seen as panic attacks) are still likely to occur – please see our detailed page on meltdowns for more on this.
+The helpful approaches outlined above are often very effective, and the frequency or intensity of distressed behaviours usually subside.
+However, distressed behaviours (best seen as panic attacks) are still likely to occur – please see our detailed page on Distressed behaviours for more on this.
 It’s really useful to understand the triggers and/or possible purpose behind any behaviour that challenges – please see understanding behaviours for a structured approach to building up a picture of what can lead to these episodes that also points us towards the approaches that may be helpful.